zonemaster/zonemaster-backend/docs/Configuration.md

 The name of the user with sufficient permission to access the database.

-If this property is unspecified, the value of [DB.user] is used instead.

 ### password

 A string of [US ASCII printable characters].